beyretb/AnimalAI-Olympics/documentation/cloudTraining.md

 Once built, you can start training straight away by running:

 ```
-docker run test-training python /aaio/AnimalAI-Olympics/examples/trainDopamine.py
+docker run --runtime=nvidia test-training python /aaio/AnimalAI-Olympics/examples/trainDopamine.py
 ```

+Notice the use of `--runtime=nvidia` which activates CUDA capabilities.
 You should see the following tensorflow line in the output which confirms you are training using the GPU:

 ```
+I tensorflow/core/common_runtime/gpu/gpu_device.cc:1432] Found device 0 with properties:
+name: Tesla K80 major: 3 minor: 7 memoryClockRate(GHz): 0.823
 ```

+You're now ready to start training on AWS using docker!

+## Method 2: install xvfb on the instance

+An alternative to docker is to install `xvfb` directly on your AWS instance and use it in the same way you would when training on your home computer.

+To do so you can follow the original ML Agents description for `p2.xlarge` found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md#setting-up-x-server-optional).
+From our experience, these step do not work as well on other types of instances.